Botswana: Risk Assessment

 - Abundant and diversified natural resources (diamonds, copper, uranium, coal)

-- First African destination for foreign direct investment in the mining sector
+- Number one African destination for foreign direct investments in the mining sector

 - Sustainable public and external debt